Making the Most of Daylight Saving Time in Monterey

 What the Time Change Means

-Daylight saving time began on Sunday, March 8, 2026, when clocks moved ahead one hour.
-This shift pushes daylight later into the evening, giving residents more time outdoors after work or school.
+Daylight-saving time began on Sunday, March 8, 2026, when clocks moved ahead one hour.
+This shift pushes daylight later into the evening giving residents more time to spend outdoors after work or school.
+In a coastal area like the Monterey Peninsula where ocean views, outdoor activities and tourism shape daily life, those extra hours of sunlight can make a noticeable difference.

-Enjoying Monterey’s Longer Evenings
+Enjoying Longer Evenings

-One of the biggest advantages of daylight saving time is simply having more usable daylight after the workday.
+One of the biggest advantages of daylight-saving time is simply having more usable daylight after the workday.
 Instead of heading home in the dark, people can spend time outside enjoying the scenery and fresh ocean air.

 Outdoor Activities After Work